ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 </TabItem>
 </Tabs>

-Above we created an `InternalMessageBody` in which the body of our message is stored.
-Note that when storing text that does not fit into a single Cell (1023 bits), it is necessary **to split the data into several cells** according to [the following documentation](/v3/documentation/smart-contracts/message-management/internal-messages).
-However, in this case the high-level libraries creates cells according to requirements, so at this stage there is no need to worry about it.
+Above, we created an `InternalMessageBody` to store the body of our message.
+Note that if the text exceeds the capacity of a single Cell (1023 bits), it’s necessary to **split the data into multiple cells**, as outlined in [this documentation](/v3/documentation/smart-contracts/message-management/internal-messages).
+However, high-level libraries handle cell creation according to the requirements in this case, so there’s no need to worry about it at this stage.

 Next, the `InternalMessage` is created according to the information we have studied earlier as follows: